 We continue to invest in the development at Assembly Row which is a long-term development project we expect to be involved in over the coming years.
-The carrying value of the development portion of this project at March 31, 2015 is approximately \$366 million.
+The carrying value of the development portion of this project at June 30, 2015 is approximately \$379 million.
 The project currently has zoning entitlements to build 3.4 million square feet of commercial-use buildings, 1,843 residential units, and a 170 room hotel.
-The first phase consists of approximately 331,000 of retail space and 98,000 square feet of office space (both owned by the Trust) and 450 residential units owned by AvalonBay Communities.
+The first phase consists of approximately 331,000 square feet of retail space and 98,000 square feet of office space (both owned by the Trust) and 445 residential units owned by AvalonBay Communities.
 The Massachusetts Bay Transit Authority (MBTA) constructed the new orange line T-Stop at the property, which opened in September 2014.
 Minimal amounts of construction remain to be completed in the first phase.
 The retail space in Phase I opened during 2014 and currently is 97.3% leased; the office space will open throughout 2015.
 Phase I is expected to stabilize in 2015/2016.
-Total expected costs for Phase I of Assembly Row range from \$190 million to \$200 million (net of reimbursements) of which \$194 million has been incurred to date.
+Total expected costs for Phase I of Assembly Row, net of reimbursements expected, range from \$190 million to \$200 million, of which \$187 million has been incurred to date.

 We are also proceeding with development of Phase II of Assembly Row which will include 167,000 square feet of retail space, a 155 room boutique hotel and 447 residential units.
 The hotel will be owned and operated by a joint venture in which we will be a partner.
 Total expected costs will range from \$270 million to \$285 million and stabilization is expected in 2018/2019.
+Construction commenced on Phase II in July 2015.
 Phase II is also expected to include 117 for-sale condominium units with an expected total cost of \$62 to \$67 million.
 Additionally, as part of the second phase, we entered into a ground lease agreement with Partners HealthCare to bring more than 700,000 square feet of office space to Assembly Row.
 The ground lease agreement includes a purchase option.
 Partners HealthCare commenced construction on this new building in September 2014 and plans to relocate over 4,500 employees to Assembly Row starting in 2016.

-Including costs incurred in the first three months of 2015, we expect to invest between \$20 million and \$30 million in Assembly Row in 2015, net of expected public funding.
+Including costs incurred in the first six months of 2015, we expect to invest between \$20 million and \$30 million in Assembly Row in 2015, net of expected public funding.

 Our Pike & Rose project in North Bethesda, MD, a long-term multi-phased mixed-use project, currently has zoning entitlements to build 1.6 million square feet of commercial-use buildings and 1,605 residential units.
-Phase I of Pike & Rose includes 493 residential units, 151,000 square feet of retail space and 79,000 square feet of office space.
-In late June 2014, our 174 unit residential building opened, and is 96.6% leased as of March 31, 2015.
-As of March 31, 2015, 133,000 square feet of the retail space in Phase I is open, and we expect the remaining retail, office, and 319 unit residential building to open in the remainder of 2015.
-We expect Phase I to stabilize in 2015/2016.
-Total expected costs for Phase I of Pike & Rose range from \$255 million to \$265 million of which \$235 million has been incurred to date.
+Phase I of Pike & Rose includes 493 residential units, 157,000 square feet of retail space and 79,000 square feet of office space.
+In late June 2014, our 174 unit residential building opened, and is 94.8% leased as of June 30, 2015.
+As of June 30, 2015, 137,000 square feet of the retail space and 40,000 square feet of the office space in Phase I is open, and in July the first tenants moved into our 319 unit residential building.
+We expect the remaining retail, office, and residential units in the 319 unit building to open in the remainder of 2015 into early 2016, and Phase I to stabilize in 2015/2016.
+Total expected costs for Phase I of Pike & Rose range from \$255 million to \$265 million of which \$247 million has been incurred to date.